davidhenning/mcw-blue/README.md

 		return exports;
 	});

-Use the function define your module.
+Use the function define() to write your module.
 The first parameter is an array containing the libraries (called dependencies in require.js) you want to use.
-In this example we're your using the jquery.
-As second parameter you create a callback function.
-The callbacks parameters are the libraries you specified before.
+In this example we are using a dependency to jQuery (jquery is a keyword containing the full path to jQuery specified in the require.js config in the file js/mcw.js).
+As second parameter you have to create a callback function.
+The callbacks parameters are the libraries you specified as dependencies before.
 This example uses a $ for jQuery.

 Within the callback you can write your own code.
 There is only one simple convention you have to follow: the callback must return an object with a method called init which has to start your own code as in the example above.

 If you are calling your module from a div element, a reference of the calling div element is passed as the first parameter to your init method.
-If your div has module paramaters, the are passed as well as second, third etc. parameter.
+If your div has module paramaters, they are passed as well as second, third etc. parameter.

 For a more detailed description please take a look at the [require.js documentation].